REGISTRATION / SCHEDULE

-- Advanced Registration rates are available from September 3 to October 1.
+- Advance Registration rates are available from September 2 to September 30.

-Events-Only and Expo-Only registration are available from October 2 to October 30.
-After October 30, new registrations and any schedule changes must take place onsite in Houston at the George R. Brown Conference Center, November 6–8.
+Events-Only and Expo-Only registration is available from October 1 to October 29.
+After October 29, new registrations and any schedule changes must take place onsite in Dallas at the Kay Bailey Hutchison Convention Center, November 5–7.

-Who gets to register as an “Intern” for free?
+Who gets to register as for free as an “Intern”?

-If you’re an AIA Associate residing in Texas who’s graduated from a school of architecture in the past seven years, you can register as an Intern and attend the conference for free if you register by October 1.
-On October 2, the Intern registration rate will increase to $55.
+If you’re an AIA Associate residing in Texas who graduated from a school of architecture within the past seven years, you can register as an Intern and attend the conference for free if you register by September 30.
+On October 1, the Intern registration rate will increase to $55.

 What are the refund policies?

-All refunds must be processed by contacting Texas Architects staff at 512-478-7386.
-Full refunds are issued if a written cancellation notice is received by 5:00 p.m. on Thursday, October 30.
-Registration, class, and tour fees become non-refundable and non-transferable after October 30.
-Refunds will be processed after the conference and no later than November 28.
+All refunds must be processed by contacting Texas Architects staff at 512-478-7386 Full refunds are issued if a written cancellation notice is received by 5:00 p.m. on Thursday, October 29.
+Registration, CE session, and tour fees become non-refundable and non-transferable after October 29.
+Refunds will be processed after the conference and no later than November 27.